Canon 250D vs Panasonic TZ95

 It is notable that the 250D has a hotshoe, while the TZ95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 250D and the TZ95 are recent models that are part of the current product line-up.
 The TZ95 replaced the earlier Panasonic TZ90, while the 250D followed on from the Canon 200D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 250D and TZ95 can be found, respectively, in the Canon 250D Manual (free pdf) or the online Panasonic TZ95 Manual.

 So what is the bottom line?
 Is the Canon 250D better than the Panasonic TZ95 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.